tnash321/Explain_C-AST/README.md

 - Puts the full AST into a separate file
 - Basic loop parallelizable score (in progress)

-You may test the program for correctness (no error code) with: pytest -v It will run all of the test programs and indicate whether or not they ran correctly.
+You may test the program for correctness (no error code) with: "pytest -v".
+It will run all of the test programs and indicate whether or not they ran correctly.